Alioune Badará

-Alioune Badará Samb (born 1 October 1989) is a Senegalese footballer who plays as a forward for Lokomotiv GO.
+Alioune Badará Samb (born 1 October 1989) is a Senegalese footballer who plays as a forward.

 Club career

 After playing youth football for Senegalese academy Étoile Lusitana, Badará spent 9 years of his career with several clubs in Portugal.

 On 20 July 2017, Badará signed a two-year contract with Bulgarian club Etar Veliko Tarnovo.
-On 7 August 2017, he made his debut in a 0–0 away draw against Dunav Ruse, coming on as substitute for Ivan Petkov.
+On 7 August 2017, he made his debut in a 0–0 away draw against Dunav Ruse, coming on as a substitute for Ivan Petkov.

-On 10 September 2019, Badará signed a contract with Oman Professional League team, Sohar.
+On 10 September 2019, Badará signed a contract with Oman Professional League team Sohar.

 In October 2020, he joined Portuguese club União Leiria.